 Walkway Construction – The Final Piece of the Project

 This post is the final in a series covering the construction of an elegant but practical front entry.
 In this post, we look at the walkway construction and how the design of your walkway can enhance the entire entry into your home.
-Let’s take a look at the original walkway on the left to compare with what was created on the right.
+Just a reminder, take a look at the original walkway on the left.
+Compare it to the final result on the right.

 The final hardscape element is a new front paver sidewalk that connects the new front landing to the driveway staircase.
 We have designed and constructed these elements with gentle curves and a large flow that makes this home’s entrance feel welcoming and natural.

-As you can see in the picture of the original walkway, it was narrow, straight and had railroad ties as edges and steps.
+The original walkway was an accident waiting to happen.
+The walk was narrow, straight and had railroad ties as edges and steps.
 The steps spaced out to accommodate the slope of the land rather than have a smooth walkway with stairs at the end.
 One of the requirements of this project was to grade the land to eliminate such a steep incline.

 As noted in the previous post, we installed all the removed plantings that will reside inside the walkway prior to beginning the sidewalk construction to prevent damage to the new walkway.
 This was to allow us to continue to use our heavy equipment for moving the larger plantings into position.
 Then onto the walkway construction.